Sneha Shrestha, courtesy of the artist

 Nepalese artist IMAGINE (a.k.a Sneha Shrestha) presents a new temporary public art installation that celebrates and takes inspiration from the diverse Himalayan cultures of the Jackson Heights, Queens, neighborhood.

-About a Living Culture (working title) is a NYC DOT Art Community Commission in partnership with the Rubin.
+About a Living Culture is a NYC DOT Art Community Commission in partnership with the Rubin.
 Community Commissions is a signature NYC DOT Art initiative in which the agency collaborates with community-based organizations to commission artists to design and install temporary public art on NYC DOT infrastructure citywide.

-This program is supported, in part, by public funds from the New York City Department of Cultural Affairs, in partnership with the City Council.
+This program is supported, in part, by public funds from the New York City Department of Transportation and the New York City Department of Cultural Affairs, in partnership with the City Council.

 Get the latest news and stories from the Rubin, plus occasional information on how to support our work.